J-O-B/ripe-recipe/README.md

 essentially create fields that can be differentiated between.
 This was chosen as a viable solution as I wanted to retain a nested list style within my database.

+A full list of testing can be found in the [Testing](assets/readme/testing.md)

 --------------------
 ## **Deployment**